ioccc-src/winner/2004/gavin/README.md

 Press and hold any key.

-### Alternate method
+### Alternate method:

 [Yusuke Endoh](/winners.html#Yusuke_Endoh)  provided the `kernel` and `fs.tar` files which can be used if you cannot normally use this entry.
 Instead of generating the files just use the files provided, found under the [img/](img/) directory.
-Note that the `img/fs.tar` extracts into `fs/` so you will have to fix the tarball; this is done to prevent extraction from the entry directory overwriting the files and preventing `make clobber` from wiping some of them out.
+Note that the `img/fs.tar` extracts into `fs/` so you will have to fix the tarball; this is done this way to prevent extraction from the entry directory overwriting the files and causing `make clobber` to wipe some of them out.

 Thank you Yusuke!